TJ Friedl Player Props: Reds vs. Astros

-After batting .333 with seven doubles, four walks and four RBI in his past 10 games, TJ Friedl and the Cincinnati Reds face the Houston Astros (who will start Brandon Bielak) at 4:10 PM ET on Saturday.
+After hitting .289 with five doubles, six walks and four RBI in his past 10 games, TJ Friedl and the Cincinnati Reds take on the Houston Astros (who will hand the ball to Ronel Blanco) at 2:10 PM ET on Sunday.

-In his last game he had a hitless showing (0-for-4) against the Astros.
+In his previous game he had a hitless performance (0-for-3) against the Astros.

 TJ Friedl Game Info & Props vs. the Astros